On geometrically finite degenerations I: boundaries of main hyperbolic components: Realizing admissible angled tree map

-is $M$-uni-critical, where $q$ is the period of $v$. \item[(b)] For any aperiodic vertex $w \notin \mathcal{S}_\p$, the rescaling limit $F_w: \D_w \longrightarrow \D_{f(w)}$ is $M$-uni-critical and the critical values are within $M$ hyperbolic distance from $0 \in \D_{f(w)}$. \end{enumerate} \end{enumerate} \end{prop} We remark that as we degenerate $\mathcal{F}$, $K$ may go to infinity.
-Since $M$ is independent of $\mathcal{F}$, the last condition says that nevertheless, the critical points for each vertex $v$ stay uniformly bounded distance away, and thus the first return rescaling limit at $v$ is almost uni-critical.
+Note that condition (1) is vacuously satisfied when $\delta(p) = 1$.
+We remark that as we degenerate $\mathcal{F}$, $K$ may go to infinity.
+Since $M$ is independent of $\mathcal{F}$, the last condition says that nevertheless, the critical points for each vertex $v$ stay in a uniformly bounded distance.
+Thus, the first return rescaling limit at $v$ is almost uni-critical.
 This provides compactness that will be used in the successive degenerations (see Lemma \ref{lem:sep} and Proposition \ref{lem:Muc}).

-We also remark that the $M$-uni-critical condition may not hold for all periodic point in the periodic cycle: if there are two or more critical vertices in the periodic cycle, the first return map is $M$-uni-critical at one periodic vertex does not mean the first return map is $M$-uni-critical at other periodic vertices in this cycle.
+We also remark that the $M$-uni-critical condition may not hold for all periodic points in the periodic cycle: if there are two or more critical vertices in the periodic cycle, the fact that the first return map is $M$-uni-critical at one periodic vertex does not mean the first return map is $M$-uni-critical at other periodic vertices in this cycle.